-Daily scores are worth 100 points, online homework is worth 50 points, each evening exam is worth 100 points, and the final is worth 200 points.
-At the end of the semester, each student's final grade is calculated using his/her total points.
+In class work is worth 100 points, online homework is worth 50 points, each evening exam is worth 100 points, and the final is worth 200 points.
+At the end of the semester, each student's final grade is calculated using his/her total points (650 total points are available).
 The final grades are calculated as follows: Course wide letter grade cut-offs are determined for the four common exams combined (500 possible points).
 Then, your instructor determines the number of each letter grade his students as a group earned, based on the individual totals of the four exam scores.
 Next, he/she lists all of his students' total points (out of the 650 total points available), in numerical order, highest first.
 If ten of his students receive an A according to the four-exam cut-offs, the first 10 students on the list of total points will receive an A as their final grade in the course, and so on down the list for the other grades.
-Further, students 1 to 7 points below a grade cut-off (based on the 650 total points available) will automatically be raised to the higher minus grade (For example, B raised to A-).
-Other students who are 8 to 21 points below a grade cut-off are considered borderline cases.
-If the grade obtained on the final exam or the four-exam composite is at least as good as the higher one in the borderline, the course grade will be raised to the higher minus grade(For example, B raised to A-), otherwise these students will receive the lower plus grade(For example, B raised to B+).
-NOTE: There is no F+ grade, so D/F borderline grades will either be raised to a D- or remain an F. Exam grades will be available online using a link from the course web page and your career account login.
-You can obtain your final letter grade by looking in My Purdue, GRADES CANNOT BE OBTAINED OVER THE TELEPHONE.
+Students 0 to 4 points below a grade cut-off (based on the 650 total points available) will automatically be raised to the higher grade (for example, a B raised to an A).
+Students who are 5-12 points below a grade cut-off are automatically raised to the next higher minus grade(for example, a B to a B+).
+NOTE: There is no F+ grade, so only students 5-12 points below the D cutoff will receive a D- and all others remain an F. Exam grades will be available online using a link from the course web page and your career account login.
+You can obtain your final letter grade by looking in My Purdue.
+GRADES CANNOT BE OBTAINED OVER THE TELEPHONE.